 Éric Van Hove (Algeria, 1975) grew up in Yaoundé/Cameroon.
 He later studied at the École de Recherche Graphique [ERG] in Brussels and received a Master’s degree in Traditional Japanese Calligraphy at the Tokyo Gakugei University in Tokyo in 2005.
 He went on to obtain an artist PhD degree from the Tokyo University of the Arts in 2008 under the supervision of Kazue Kobata.
 As a result, his work combines western conceptual, post-colonial and Japanese non-dualist approaches and sensibilities.
-Furthermore, hoping to achieve a synthesis of such varied environnements, his quest to succeed in creating the Total artwork (Gesamtkunstwerk) is a common thread in his work.
+Furthermore, hoping to achieve a synthesis of such varied environments, his quest to succeed in creating the Total artwork (Gesamtkunstwerk) is a common thread in his work.

-A metamodernist conceptual artist currently using the craft legacy as a medium to ponder the relevance of local and informal heritage in a highly globalized world economy, he often initiate large multidisciplinary collaborative productions which he refers to as Symphonies Plastiques (plastic symphonies), being both the composer and conductor of sculptural compositions involving dozens of people (craftsmen, engineers, etc).
+A metamodernist conceptual artist currently using the craft legacy as a medium to ponder the relevance of local and informal heritage in a highly globalized world economy, he often initiates large multidisciplinary collaborative productions which he refers to as Symphonies Plastiques (plastic symphonies), being both the composer and conductor of sculptural compositions involving dozens of people (craftsmen, engineers, etc).

 In Van Hove’s work, the local and the global as well as the preceding and the impending come together through a dystopic prospective where craft, as a depository of collective memory and stratification of culture, is re-imagined in the contemporary context.
-At times hybridized with industry to create ethno-commodities of sort in the case of the ongoing Mahjouba Initiative, the artist merge a multitude of techniques and materials pertaining to fields usually perceived as divergent, creating works situated at the crossroads of art, design, craft and industrial engineering.
-His oeuvre stimulates a re-evaluation of these lore in the post-Fordist era which echoes Gropius’s Bauhaus manifesto a hundred years after, while linking tradition to innovation in a way reminiscent of the Japanese concept of Shibui (渋い) or Shibusa (渋さ).
+At times hybridized with industry to create ethno-commodities of sort in the case of the ongoing Mahjouba Initiative, the artist merges a multitude of techniques and materials pertaining to fields usually perceived as divergent, creating works situated at the crossroads of art, design, craft and industrial engineering.
+His oeuvre stimulates a re-evaluation of these lores in the post-Fordist era which echoes Gropius’s Bauhaus manifesto a hundred years after, while linking tradition to innovation in a way reminiscent of the Japanese concept of Shibui (渋い) or Shibusa (渋さ).
 If contemporary art since Duchamp and through the advent of conceptualism has seen the deconstruction of classic aesthetical canons and the rise of conceptual beauty over plastic beauty, Van Hove’s work seems to invite a radical overhaul of these hierarchies, creating what the Japanese would call « beauty with inner implications ».

 His early works up to 2012 were largely ephemeral in nature, using wanderlust, defamiliarization, psychogeography and derive.
 Van Hove’s interest was to bring contemporary art not only to the public space outside galleries and museums but outside of the Western context itself, producing in-situ works in over a hundred countries as a result.